GSA-TTS/federal-website-standards/standards/meta-tag-description.md

 - Follow the U.S. Web Design System (USWDS) guidance on meta page descriptions.
 - Include a description in the `<meta name=”description”>` tag for every page of your website.
 The `<meta name=”description”>` tag is part of the `<head>` section of a web page.
 - Page descriptions should summarize the content of a page.
 Descriptions should be written in plain language and include the most important information.
-- Try to keep descriptions to 160 characters or fewer.
-Longer descriptions often get truncated on search results pages.
+- Try to keep descriptions to between 50 and 160 characters.
+Descriptions that are too short might not include enough information about the content of the page.
+Descriptions that are too long often get truncated on search results pages.

 ## Examples